 Between the constant medication and chronic pain, joint pain barely leaves one with enough strength to go through the day normally.
 On top of that, if the issue isn’t resolved quickly, even a minor knee injury can develop into a complicated fracture that burdens the patient long-term.

-That’s why at North Fresno Primary Care, we strive to provide lasting results.
+That’s why Dr. Guzman strives to provide lasting results.
 Through our joint injection treatments, we hope to give patients the pain relief and strength they need to get back to living their lives.

 What Are Joint Injections?